jmersonuo/jmersonuo.github.io/StoryMaps/map-journal-tutotial.md

 ### 2. Change the basemap ###

 As a novice cartographer, select one of the 12 provided basemaps.
-For this demo, we are going to choose "Terrain with Labels", to emphasize the topography, while maintaining a neutral background that our data points will stand out on.
+For this demo, we are going to choose "Imagery", to emphasize the landscape.

 <img src="https://jmersonuo.github.io/StoryMaps/img/Basemaps.JPG" width ="334px">